GameTimeline

 Overview

-Strong mid-series entry if you want modern pacing without the full 1998 marathon.
+Strong mid-series entry on Release if you want modern-ish pacing without the 1998 marathon.
+Play Gen 4 separately—anime is not a walkthrough of the DS games.

 7. Pokémon the Series: Black & White